New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

-The aims of the ICSI guidelines are to increase the early identification of patients who could benefit from palliative care services, improve the referring physician’s comfort with discussing palliative care services with the patients and their families, increase the percent of patients with a chronic illness who have an identified and documented plan of care in the early stages of the disease, improve on reassessing and adjusting the patient’s plan of care as their conditions change, and lastly, to increase the completion and documentation of advanced directives for patients with a serious illness.69
+The ICSI guidelines aim to increase the early identification of patients who could benefit from palliative care services, improve the referring physician’s comfort with discussing palliative care services with the patients and their families, and increase the percentage of patients with a chronic illness who have an identified and documented plan of care in the early stages of the disease, improve on reassessing and adjusting the patient’s plan of care as their conditions change, and lastly, to increase the completion and documentation of advanced directives for patients with a serious illness.

 The ICSI recommends that organizations should first assess their systems and processes put in place to aid palliative care services prior to engaging in any implementation of the recommendation.
-Secondly, any implementation plans must include a strategy to train and educate the staff adequately.
-They recognize that organizations may need to undergo a culture shift in order to implement the necessary recommendations.69
+Secondly, any implementation plans must include a strategy to adequately train and educate the staff.
+They recognize that organizations may need to undergo a culture shift in order to implement the necessary recommendations.

-The ICSI put forth certain key strategies for the successful implementation of these guidelines which include:69
+The ICSI put forth certain key strategies for the successful implementation of these guidelines, which include:

 - Clearly define and address the differences between palliative care and hospice services.

-- Develop and implement an effective system which easily allows clinicians to identify and assess patients in need of palliative care services.
+- Develop and implement an effective system that easily allows clinicians to identify and assess patients needing palliative care services.
 They recommend that this system should include a screening tool.

 - Create scripts for referring clinicians to use to assist them in initiating the discussion for a palliative care services referral.